 Biology & conservation of ecologically and commercially valuable marine species

-In deep-sea conservation matters, our discovery of the role of cold-water corals as essential fish habitat in 2012 was broadly covered by the media and is still having impacts today, directly and via derived work (e.g. World Wildlife Fund documents and DFO’s Coral & Sponge Conservation Strategy for Eastern Canada).
-Our deep-sea conservation work is still ongoing, as part of a concerted effort to guide DFO and NAFO in designing management measures for habitat-forming corals and sponges in Atlantic Canada (e.g. Amundsen expeditions).
+2. In deep-sea conservation matters, our discovery of the role of cold-water corals as essential fish habitat in 2012 was broadly covered by the media and is still having impacts today, directly and via derived work (e.g. World Wildlife Fund documents and DFO’s Coral & Sponge Conservation Strategy for Eastern Canada).
+Our deep-sea conservation work is still ongoing, as part of a concerted effort to guide DFO and NAFO in designing management measures for habitat-forming corals and sponges in Atlantic Canada (e.g. several Amundsen expeditions).

 Species interactions and trophic ecology

-Effects of pollution and climate change
+Health markers and the effects of pollution and climate change

 Characterizing and safeguarding marine biodiversity

 As underlined recently by the Census of Marine Life, there is currently an unimaginable number of undescribed or misidentified species, and this deficiency is curtailing studies that strive to draw comprehensive pictures of marine ecosystems.
 Discovering and properly describing the species that colonize our oceans is especially important in the face of impending biodiversity crises.
-While our lab's contribution remains infinitesimal in light of the pressing needs, we are particularly fond of collaborative studies that allow us to combine new/revised taxonomic data and broader information on the distribution and/or ecological role of given species.
-Since 2013, our group has published seven papers of relevance to the taxonomy and distribution of marine species, including a new species of deep-sea holothuroid discovered during one of our sampling campaigns, several new records and extension ranges for Canadian species, and various other notes on tropical species.
+While our lab's contribution remains infinitesimal in light of the pressing needs, we are particularly fond of collaborative studies that allow us to combine new/revised taxonomic records and broader information on the distribution and/or ecological role of given species.
+Since 2013, our group has published several papers of relevance to the taxonomy and distribution of marine species, including a new species of deep-sea holothuroid discovered during one of our sampling campaigns, several new records and range extensions for Canadian species, and various other notes on tropical species.
 In addition, we have contributed over 20 full-length publications on the status of sea cucumber species worldwide on behalf of the IUCN Red List of Threatened Species.